dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 ![Jun-Dec C v.
 D](/images/fitbit14.PNG "Jun-Dec C v.
 D")

 Fifteen days.
 Honestly some of these days I did not sleep but most of them were days the watch band was broken, as it broke twice.
 You can tell those by the fact I "didn't sleep" multiple days in a row.
 Those are, 7/22 - 7/29 and 12/15-12/18.
-I think the other days could be ones I was travelling maybe and so slept sitting up and it didn't get them.
+I think the other days could be ones I was traveling maybe and so slept sitting up and it didn't get them.
 And 12/30 hasn't happened yet.

-This tells me the december data is also circumspect, unfortunately.
-Let's just join everything and remove every cicumspect day as defined as less than 1200 calories and 0 hours of sleep.
+This tells me December data is also circumspect, unfortunately.
+Let's just join everything and remove every circumspect day as defined as less than 1200 calories and 0 hours of sleep.

 ```r
 foods %>% full_join(sleep_processed, by = "Date") %>%